Biomaker/Gametophyte-Fern-photography-2018/Results.md

 VLC media player can be used to record what's happening on the computer screen, e.g. Helicon Focus processing. <br>
 The instructions are here: https://www.vlchelp.com/how-to-record-desktop/

 It turns out that the Ixus is no good for video but the Canon 5d MkII will take video that can be loaded into Premiere Pro CS3, if the file format is first converted in Windows movie maker to WMV file.

-This means I need to buy a broken decoy DSLR from ebay to stand-in when I video or photograph the setup.
+For shots that include the DSLR camera body I will use my old Canon film SLR camera as a stand-in.
+It is almost indistinguishable from the modern Canon DSLR.
+For moving shots of the camera I will record the sound of the DSLR shutter and add them over the footage of the film camera moving on the focus rail.

 ## printable pdf and word tutorials